dherault/serverless-offline/README.md

 --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files
 --ignoreJWTSignature        When using HttpApi with a JWT authorizer, don't check the signature of the JWT token.
 This should only be used for local development.
 --lambdaPort                Lambda http port to listen on.
-Default: 3002 --noPrependStageInUrl       Don't prepend http routes with the stage.
+Default: 3002 --layersDir                 The directory layers should be stored in.
+Default: ${codeDir}/.serverless-offline/layers' --noAuth                    Turns off all authorizers --noPrependStageInUrl       Don't prepend http routes with the stage.
---noAuth                    Turns off all authorizers --noTimeout             -t  Disables the timeout feature.
+--noTimeout             -t  Disables the timeout feature.
 --prefix                -p  Adds a prefix to every path, to send your requests to http://localhost:3000/[prefix]/[your_path] instead.
 Default: ''
 --printOutput               Turns on logging of your lambda outputs in the terminal.
---resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --useChildProcesses         Run handlers in a child process --useWorkerThreads          Uses worker threads for handlers.
-Requires node.js v11.7.0 or higher --websocketPort             WebSocket port to listen on.
-Default: 3001 --webSocketHardTimeout      Set WebSocket hard timeout in seconds to reproduce AWS limits (https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#apigateway-execution-service-websocket-limits-table).
+--resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --useChildProcesses         Run handlers in a child process --useDocker                 Run handlers in a docker container.
+--useWorkerThreads          Uses worker threads for handlers.
+Requires node.js v11.7.0 or higher --webSocketHardTimeout      Set WebSocket hard timeout in seconds to reproduce AWS limits (https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#apigateway-execution-service-websocket-limits-table).
 Default: 7200 (2 hours)
 --webSocketIdleTimeout      Set WebSocket idle timeout in seconds to reproduce AWS limits (https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#apigateway-execution-service-websocket-limits-table).
 Default: 600 (10 minutes)
---useDocker                 Run handlers in a docker container.
---layersDir                 The directory layers should be stored in.
-Default: ${codeDir}/.serverless-offline/layers' --dockerReadOnly            Marks if the docker code layer should be read only.
-Default: true --allowCache                Allows the code of lambda functions to cache if supported.
+--websocketPort             WebSocket port to listen on.
+Default: 3001
 ```

 Any of the CLI options can be added to your `serverless.yml`.
 For example: